Bounty556/CToolhu/README.md

 Question groups are supported when copying Quizzes, as long as they do not pull from a question bank.
 Question groups that pull from question banks are not stored in any retrievable way in the API for a quiz, and thus can not be copied/pasted.

 Regardless of what you're copying, POST endpoints do have data limits.
 If you're copying extremely large objects (>100kb), there's a good chance it won't paste.

+### Act As A Random User

+This lets you act as a random user with the selected role.
+For Admin roles, this will work just about anywhere in an instance, and lets you individually check whether you want to include Root Account Admins, Sub Account Admins, and Admin-based roles in the list of users it will randomly pick from.

+All other roles require you to be inside of a course so it can determine which users it can pick from.

+### Dev Console

+Clicking on the CToolhu icon inside of the popup will open the Dev Console side panel.

+Currently this only displays a brief summary of the currently copied item (if there is one), and a list of all of the sites you have validated.
+Both can be cleared from this Dev Console, and individual sites can be removed as needed from the validated sites list.

 ## Installation